I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/nf-sensorsclassextension-isensordriver-onsetproperties.md

 ## -remarks
 <p>Properties describe the sensor device, as opposed to data fields, which contain sensor-generated data.
 Platform-defined properties are defined in sensors.h.</p>

-<p>The list of properties provided through <i>pPropertiesToSet</i> is typically  a subset of the list you returned through <a href="https://msdn.microsoft.com/library/windows/hardware/ff545630">ISensorDriver::OnGetSupportedProperties</a>.
-However, the sensor class extension does not enforce this condition on client applications.</p>

-<p>The sensor class extension is responsible for freeing any <b>PROPVARIANT</b> structures returned by this method.</p>

-<p><a href="http://go.microsoft.com/fwlink/p/?linkid=131486">IPortableDeviceValues</a> is documented in Windows Portable Devices.</p>

-<p>Properties describe the sensor device, as opposed to data fields, which contain sensor-generated data.
-Platform-defined properties are defined in sensors.h.</p>

-<p>The list of properties provided through <i>pPropertiesToSet</i> is typically  a subset of the list you returned through <a href="https://msdn.microsoft.com/library/windows/hardware/ff545630">ISensorDriver::OnGetSupportedProperties</a>.
+<p>The list of properties provided through <i>pPropertiesToSet</i> is typically  a subset of the list you returned through <a href="sensors.isensordriver_ongetsupportedproperties">ISensorDriver::OnGetSupportedProperties</a>.
 However, the sensor class extension does not enforce this condition on client applications.</p>

 <p>The sensor class extension is responsible for freeing any <b>PROPVARIANT</b> structures returned by this method.</p>